-In this Theatrical work of Art, The Queen, Fool, Musician, and Three Fates create an animated Cabinet of Curiosities that reminds the viewer to consider Imagination as a vehicle to transcend life’s Inevitabilities.
+In this Theatrical artwork, The Queen, Fool, Musician, and Three Fates create an animated Cabinet of Curiosities that reminds the viewer to consider Imagination as a vehicle to transcend life’s Inevitabilities.

 Death is coming, Play while you can.